jquense/react-big-calendar/README.md

 ### Localization and Date Formatting

-`react-big-calendar` includes three options for handling the date formatting and culture localization, depending on your preference of DateTime libraries.
+`react-big-calendar` includes four options for handling the date formatting and culture localization, depending on your preference of DateTime libraries.
 You can use either the [Moment.js](https://momentjs.com/), [Globalize.js](https://github.com/jquery/globalize), [date-fns](https://date-fns.org/), [Day.js](https://day.js.org) localizers.

 Regardless of your choice, you **must** choose a localizer to use this library: